shivasiddharth/Stremio-RaspberryPi/README.md

 **********
 ## Installation Using Binaries
 **********
-1. Download the Zip files containing the binaries from the Releases section.
+1. Download the Zip file containing the binaries from the Releases section.
-2. Place it in the /home/${USER}/ directory.
+2. Place it in the /home/${USER}/ directory and unzip the file.
 3. Add Debian sources as given below:
     Buster Users:
     ```